andrewrichardson701/Stockbase/README.md

 - [ ] Add a RAM / Memory storage page
 - [ ] Add a CPU storage page
 - [ ] Add pagination to the changelog.php page
+- [x] Add pagination to the transactions.php page
 - [ ] Add option to link optics to site / area / shelf, not only the site
 - [ ] Cable stock auditing